 Can you clean inside double pane windows?

-The short answer is yes.
+So, the short answer is yes.
 But it’s not an easy thing to do.

 Double pane windows are designed to work with 2 pieces of glass with an airtight seal between them.
 As long as that seal remains unbroken, you should never see dirt, moisture, or haze in between the 2 panes of glass.